 I've heard praise about the armored transport vehicle, the Warthog.
 These are about the second worst vehicles* that I've had the displeasure of using in an action game.
 Even though there's a machine gun mounted on it, you can't shoot it if you're driving and the only one in it.
 Friendlies can jump in and man it, and they seem OK, if a bit slow in dispatching enemies.
 However, later in the game, your friendlies are all casualties.
 That might be acceptable, but despite these things having wheels, I've seen ice skaters have more traction than one of these.
 Warthogs have terrible handling.
 Unfortunately, large portions of the game take place in icy areas, and Warthogs handle even worse on actual ice!

 The sound and music are excellent.
 Guns sound like they have punch (not just firing, but in swinging them around), goo ooze is moist and gross, and the environments sound amazing.
 The chanting in the menu isn't that great, but other synth and choral pieces played in the lull of an intense battle are beautiful.

 There's millions of people my age that have countless memories of playing Halo, and have profound experiences of what it means to them.
 They will go on and on about all the times they've played it with their friends, as if Halo was an old car.
 Even though I've never played enough to make an imprint until now, I will remember that I was playing it the night before a severe family emergency came up.
-I ended up not playing it for a month.
+I ended up going away for a month, pausing my playthrough right in the middle.
 Maybe Halo is cursed for me?
-Perhaps the saddest thing for this blog's future, is that I already had a rant for Halo 3 written up before that emergency started.
+Perhaps the saddest thing for this blog's future, is that I already had a rant intended for Halo 3 written before that emergency started.
 Rest assured: that rant is coming, but it will have to wait for another day.
 (EDIT: that rant has arrived.)